inkVerb/VIP/601/Lesson-01.md

 - `.target` - For booting stages
 - `.timer` - Like a `cron` task; matching unit starts at specified time

-##### File Attributes & Settings
+##### Unit Config File Attributes & Settings
-- *This is not comprehensive, but most of these are not used in common unit configs*
+- *Not comprehensive, yet most of these are not used in common unit configs*
-- *More common sections and attributes tend to come toward the top*
+- *Those toward the top tend to be more common sections and attributes*
 - `[Unit]`
   - `Description=` - Appears at top of `systemctl status`
   - `Documentation=` - `man` references